Canaanite Creation Myth

-The leftmost symbol represents the upper air and lower air, a wavy line separates the top from the bottom giving it the shape of a human body.
-Next shown the god Olamos engraved with hands only, a symbolic work gesture inspired by the Egyptian Milk Tree.
-He creates Kushar, the craftsman god of wisdom that creates the egg seen as the small circle beneath him.
-In turn, creating the heavens and earth from the egg.
-The big circle (the sun) and the “camel’s” hump (the sky) represent heaven, the camel’s body represents earth, and the dog underneath represents the underworld.
+The creation narrative is explained as follows: The leftmost symbol represents the upper and lower air, separated by a wavy line resembling a human figure.
+Next, we see a representation of the god Olamos engraved with only his hands, a symbolic gesture derived from the Egyptian Milk Tree.
+He creates Kushar, the craftsman god of wisdom, which creates the egg seen as the small circle beneath him.
+The earth and the heavens were created from this egg.
+The large circle (the sun) and the camel’s hump (the sky) represent heaven, the camel’s body represents earth, and the dog underneath represents the underworld.

 More deciphering, in a new book Rock Art in Israel, available online.